kkplak/minion-app/README.md

 live preview : https://sad-wilson-2d08ba.netlify.app

-# Please note that, it is not premium verison and there is hourly limit for the api calls/ translations.
+# Please note that, it is not premium version and there is hourly limit for the api calls/ translations.